10 Best Antioxidant Supplements of 2023

 Another large review of 12 studies found that vitamin E helped reduce blood sugar levels, while vitamin C was effective at decreasing levels of oxidative stress.

-Antioxidants may be easier to add to your diet than you might think.
 Based on ORAC scores provided by Superfoodly (based on research from a broad number of sources), below are some of the top antioxidant foods by weight:

 The ORAC scores above are based on weight.
 This means that it might not be practical to eat high amounts of all of these antioxidant foods.